josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🐺_the_men_have_been_left_unattended.md

 ---

-the next white boy who gets "forvidden fruit", "forbidden love", or any racislised classifier or comparison in the feed?
+the next white boy who gets "forbidden fruit", "forbidden love", or any racislised classifier or comparison in the feed?

 istg you should have your own search histories snt to your mothers and every woman at work.

 clearly much knocks around in that little tangerine box.

+i am not your jewess and i am not your snowbunny; no one else is your bbc and none of us ever needed this surveillance bleed.